svkucheryavski/mdatoolsm.gitbook/chapter2/section2/text.md

    Romeo     178      75        -1        42
 ```

-function `find()` can be used to get indices of rows, which meet logical conditions.
+Function `find()` can be used to get indices of rows, which meet logical conditions.

 ```matlab
 i = find(people, 'Sex == 1 & Region == -1');